-Sure has doubled the number of advisers on its webchat customer support, following the temporary closure of its stores in line with the latest States of Guernsey guidance.
+Sure has doubled the number of advisers on its webchat customer support, following the temporary closure of its store in line with the latest Government of Jersey guidance.

-Both Sure stores – in town and at the post office – are closed but the local telecoms provider has set up a telephone sales hotline on 01481 757780 and is offering next-day delivery to continue to serve customers.
+Sure’s King Street store is closed but the local telecoms provider has set up a telephone sales hotline on 01534 753310 and is offering next-day delivery to continue to serve customers.

 Customer support is being provided online, over the phone and via the free MySure app.